Cine Outsider header

 Barbara Bates as Elizabeth

 Town on Trial is without question a fascinating work.
 Structurally untidy, it lacks the sort of intrigue, character complexity and consistent focus that would make the investigation of the murder more compelling than it actually is.
 Yet there's much to hold the attention here regardless.
-John Guillermin (he of The Blue Max and The Towering Inferno) directs with sometimes eye-catching flair and makes arrestingly probing use of facial close-ups.
+John Guillermin (he of The Blue Max and The Towering Inferno and so much more) directs with sometimes eye-catching flair and makes arrestingly probing use of facial close-ups.
 Almost offhand comments, meanwhile, open intriguing windows of speculation about characters and their behaviour, and what starts as a murder mystery gradually evolves into a blend of character drama and serial killer thriller.
-And the church steeple climax, despite being undercut a tad by the opening confirmation that Halloran gets his man, is almost worthy of Hitchcock in is scale and audacity.
+And the church steeple climax, despite being undercut a tad by the opening confirmation that Halloran gets his man, is almost worthy of Hitchcock in its scale and audacity.

 sound and vision